pc1400/Deuce-Seven-Offsuit/README.md

   -Conor Cunningham (conorrc2), Patrick Cunningham (pmc4)

 Project Introduction:
 We have chosen this project because over the last two semesters we have found a love for poker.
--Analytics
--Analyzing emotions
--Social aspect
+The game itself can be learned in roughly an hour of playing, though after that hour, there is so much more to learn.
+As Engineering students, the statistical analysis that is prevelant with each hand is fascinating, and represents an edge that many fail to consider.
+What's more, the game has many non-technical aspects, such as analysisng your openents facial features or betting habbits.
+Finally, poker is a fun game to play socially and is often the highlight of our week if we have the chance to play.

 Goals:
   -Make a playable version of poker that closely models a real game of poker